KiltedCode/khandaria-campaign/sessions/README.md

 The heroes are trying to stay out of trouble but trouble came yelling.

 [October 17, 2019 - The Whole Truth](2019/2019-10-17-the-whole-truth.md)
-After investigating the tracks, the heroes return to check the campsite at `Guros`' request.
+After investigating the tracks, the heroes return to check the campsite at `Gurrus`' request.

 [October 3, 2019 - Trail to Nowhere](2019/2019-10-03-trail-to-nowhere.md)
-The heroes continue their covert tracking, with `Guros` by their side.
+The heroes continue their covert tracking, with `Gurrus` by their side.

 [September 12, 2019 - CSI Watcher](2019/2019-09-12-csi-watcher.md)
 The heroes have been given new insight into the Watcher, as well as asked for help on a dwarven plan.
 What will they decide to do next?